11 min read

 Going through these steps is critical because not only will they validate your idea, but they can also help you modify and adapt your idea to make it even better than you thought.

-Things like user testing and research, creating landing pages and running coming-soon campaigns – all of this will reshape your app idea and make it something that can ultimately be both valuable and marketable.
+All of this will reshape your app idea and make it something that can ultimately be both valuable and marketable.